 Hood College recognizes the value of past service to the organization and is committed to reemploying qualified former employees who have served the College with distinction.
 Former employees with at least five years of prior continuous regular service and who have been separated for less than one year may be treated as re-hires.
-Former employees with more than one year break-in-service will be considered new employees.
+Former employees who do not meet the previously defined criteria will be considered new employees.